humanfirewall-iot19/bot/README.md

 ```

-I highly suggest yout to check the [master system repo](https://github.com/humanfirewall-iot19/master) to see how the bot subsystem was used in conjuction with the other modules of our project.
+I highly suggest you to check the [master system repo](https://github.com/humanfirewall-iot19/master) to see how the bot subsystem was used in conjuction with the other modules of our project.

 ## Dependencies